nmakarov/cli-toolkit/PROMPT.md

 > **📝 Note**: This PROMPT.md serves as external memory.
 When establishing new patterns, conventions, or solving tricky problems, update this document so those decisions persist across sessions and projects.

+---

+## 📋 Multi-Project Workflow

+This section defines how documentation files are maintained across the main project and subprojects.

+### PROMPT.md - Synchronized External Memory

+**Rule:** PROMPT.md must be **identical across all projects** (main and all subprojects).
+It is shared external memory.

+#### When User Says: "I just switched here"

+**AI will:**

+1. **Detect current project** from workspace path
+2. **If in subproject** (e.g., `subprojects/cli-toolkit/`):
+   - Read `PROMPT.md` from current subproject
+   - Load all patterns and considerations
+3. **If in main project** (e.g., `mlsfarm/`):
+   - Scan all `subprojects/*/PROMPT.md` files
+   - Compare content to find newest version
+   - Synchronize all PROMPT.md files to be identical
+   - Read the synchronized PROMPT.md

+#### When New Consideration is Discovered

+- Update PROMPT.md in current project
+- It will sync to all others next time we switch back to main project
+- PROMPT.md changes should be committed to each repository independently

+---

+### CHANGELOG.md & FEATURES.md - Project-Specific

+**Rule:** Only update files for the **current project** being worked on.
+These files are NOT synchronized.

+#### Working on Main Project

+- ✅ Update `mlsfarm/CHANGELOG.md`
+- ✅ Update `mlsfarm/FEATURES.md`
+- ❌ Don't touch subproject files

+#### Working on Subproject

+- ✅ Update `subproject/CHANGELOG.md`
+- ✅ Update `subproject/FEATURES.md`
+- ❌ Don't touch main project files

+---

+### Weekly Report Generation

+**Pull from ALL sources:**

+- Main project: `CHANGELOG.md` + `FEATURES.md`
+- All subprojects: `subprojects/*/CHANGELOG.md` + `subprojects/*/FEATURES.md`
+- Aggregate all changes into weekly report
+- Show component-level progress from main project
+- Show library-level progress from subprojects

+---

 ## Project Context

 You are working with a developer who has been building CLI utilities and screen system components.
 The developer has experience with monorepo structures and has successfully developed a complete CLI screen system framework.